 XHTML is not extended HTML, but rather a reformulation of HTML in XML.
 It will work in browsers just the same way as HTML do, but it is actually a XML-based markup language with all the extra spice given for free by the world of XML.

 For each document there is a DTD, document type definition, controlling the flow.
-There are three different DTDs of XHTML:
+The strict version is recommended.
+See the documentation on the W3 site.

 When you develop sites it is highly recommended to validate your markup.
 This can easily be done by using the W3C validation services for W3C validation services.